xapi-tools/protodefgen/readme.md

-# protofilegen - Protocol Buffer File Generator
+# protodefgen - Protocol Buffer File Generator

 This package provides Go structures for constructs used in Protocol Buffer file and a helper to write those constructs to `.proto` file with valid syntax.